 3. Try not to be too hard on yourself

 It is common for teens to beat themselves up when they don’t achieve what they want, their relationship ends, or when they have a bad day.
-Remind them not to be too hard on themselves.
+Remind them to practice self-compassion and not to be too hard on themselves.
 This includes

 - Not comparing themselves to others.